yaokun20241219/ClearerVoice-Studio/README.md

 ### 1. **ClearVoice**
 [`ClearVoice`](https://github.com/modelscope/ClearerVoice-Studio/tree/main/clearvoice) is a unified inference platform.
 It runs on the pre-trained models for `speech enhancement`, `speech separation`, and `audio-visual target speaker extraction`.
 We release several pre-trained models that are trained on large datasets.
 These models can be directly integrated into your projects for speech processing.
 We plan to include more speech processing tasks in future.

+If you want to only use the pre-trained models for speech enhancement, speech separation, or audio-visual target speaker extraction, `ClearVoice` suits your purpose.
+Please click [`ClearVoice`](https://github.com/modelscope/ClearerVoice-Studio/tree/main/clearvoice) and refer to our instructions on the use of `ClearVoice`.

 ### 2. **train**
 The `train` folder includes scripts and resources to train models for all three tasks: